Harriot (1784 ship): Career

 As Dominica Packet was sailing from Londonderry to New York she had to put into Strangford leaky.
 She then moved about a mile to Portaferry where she was to unload her cargo and repair.

+Fate

-FateDominica Packet foundered in the Atlantic Ocean in January 1821.
+Dominica Packet foundered in the Atlantic Ocean in January 1821.
 Midas, of the United States, rescued her crew and passengers, and delivered them to Lisbon on 27 January.
 Dominica Packet was on a voyage from Londonderry to New York.